PaulWen/ssi-verifier/README.md

       template is requested twice and the green tick is still cached
 - show a refresh button below the QR Code

+- integrate an URL shortener

 - render data URL claim values as links

+## Out of Scope

+- dynamically connect to any Lissi Agent instance by providing the domain of the Lissi Agent
+    - comes along with various security concerns as the same verifier instance suddenly handels data from many SSI agents
+    - to ensure proper data isolation a new SSI verifier instance should be deployed for each Lissi Agent instance